hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/02_File_IO_Writing/exercise/README.md

 bread bacon carrot cherry
 ```

-Remember that the search is case-sensitive, which is why only the capitalized `Apple` is replaced.
+Remember that the search is case-sensitive, which is why it only replaces the capitalized `Apple`.

 #### No occurrences